nikhil-ravi/LeetScrape/README.md

 from leetscrape.utils import combine_list_and_info, get_all_questions_body
 ```

+### Scrape the list of problems
-Get the list of questions, companies, topic tags, categories using the [`GetQuestionsList`](/src/leetcode/GetQuestionsList.py) class:
+Get the list of questions, companies, topic tags, categories using the [`GetQuestionsList`](/GetQuestionsList/#getquestionslist) class:

 ```python
 ls = GetQuestionsList()